 Learning From Climate Action and Valuing Practitioners’ Views in Cambodia

-The Cambodia Climate Change Alliance (CCCA) operates a grant facility funding climate change adaptation and mitigation projects in the field.
-One of the funding windows provides support to demonstration projects implemented by Government agencies in line with their Climate Change Action Plans (CCAP), while innovative projects from both civil society and the private sector are funded through an additional window.
+The Cambodia Climate Change Alliance (CCCA) operated a grant facility funding climate change adaptation and mitigation projects in the field.
+One of the funding windows provided support to demonstration projects implemented by Government agencies in line with their Climate Change Action Plans (CCAP), while innovative projects from both civil society and the private sector were funded through an additional window.
 A total of USD 4.5 million have been allocated to 22 projects between 2015 and 2019.
-Projects cover a wide range of activities and sectors.
+Projects covered a wide range of activities and sectors.
 Some project examples are as follows:

 - Increasing Resilience to Climate Change for Farmers in Rural Cambodia through Climate-Smart Agriculture Practices;

 - Initiating basic climate change mitigation and adaptation practices in the education sector through the establishment of climate-smart Eco-Schools (ES);

 - Strengthening Country Capacity to Deal Effectively with Climate-Sensitive Vector-Borne and Water-Related Diseases and Reducing the Health Impacts;